What Is Death Anxiety (Thanatophobia or Fear of Death): Symptoms & Ways To Overcome It

-Despite death being an inevitability, it’s something that many of us choose not to think about too often.
+Despite the inevitability of death or the death of loved ones, it’s something that many of us choose not to think about too often.

-This is perfectly normal, as, after all, the thought of losing loved ones or leaving them behind is not exactly uplifting.
+This is perfectly normal, as, after all, the thought of the death of a loved one or leaving them behind is not exactly uplifting.
 And it’s entirely reasonable to feel concerned about what happens after you are gone.

 However, some people go to excessive lengths to avoid thinking or talking about death altogether.
-Because if they do, it brings about intense feelings of anxiety, panic, and dread.
+Because if they do, it brings about intense feelings of apprehension, panic, and dread.

-We’re talking about those who have a form of anxiety known as death anxiety, also referred to as thanatophobia.
-Death anxiety is a constant fear of dying or death that’s so severe that it interferes with everyday life and activities.
+We’re talking about those who have a type of fear known as death anxiety, also referred to as thanatophobia.
+Death anxiety is a constant fear of mortality or dying that’s so severe that it interferes with daily activities.

 What is death anxiety, actually?

-Thanatophobia, also known as death anxiety, is an intense fear of death or the dying process.
-While thanatophobia is not a clinically recognized condition, clinicians typically classify it as a specific phobia, which is a type of anxiety disorder.
+Thanatophobia is an intense fear of death, worry about death or the dying process.
+While thanatophobia is different from necrophobia (fear of dead bodies), clinicians typically classify it as a specific phobia, which is a type of anxiety disorder.
+Death anxiety also plays a significant role in psychopathology of various mental health conditions.
+Death anxiety is also associated with increased psychological distress and can manifest differently across cultures and belief systems.

-While it’s normal to have some fears about dying, these concerns don’t affect most people’s daily lives.
-Whereas for those with thanatophobia, their fears and anxiety around death can be so intense that it causes various distressing symptoms and interferes with everyday activities.
+While it’s normal to have some fears about death or the process itself, these concerns don’t affect most people’s daily lives.
+Whereas for those with thanatophobia, their extreme fear of death can be so intense that it causes various distressing symptoms and interferes with everyday activities.

-• A person experiences intense anxiety whenever they think about death
+- A person experiences intense distress whenever they think about death

-• They avoid situations that remind them of death
+- They avoid situations that remind them of death or dying

-The symptoms of death anxiety can vary from person to person, and they may only present themselves when you think about or are confronted by death.
+The symptoms of death anxiety can vary from person to person, and they may only present themselves when you have thoughts of death or are confronted by death or the process of dying.

-Here are some of the most common symptoms that people with death anxiety experience:
+Here are some of the most common symptoms that people with thanatophobia experience:

-• Stomach ache or nausea when thinking about death
+- Stomach ache or nausea when thinking about mortality

 When a person’s thanatophobia is linked to another mental health disorder, they may also experience additional symptoms related to that condition.